})

 Implementing effective construction site security systems is not just a precaution; it's a strategic necessity for safeguarding assets and ensuring operational continuity.
 The reality is that prioritising security measures allows businesses to significantly reduce risks associated with theft, vandalism, and unauthorised access.
 Ignoring these risks can lead to substantial financial losses, operational disruptions, and reputational damage in the competitive construction industry.

-The article outlines several best practises for enhancing construction site security:
+The article outlines several best practices for enhancing construction site security:

 1. Conducting thorough risk assessments